Other

 <append value="/common/mail"/>

-Using envs
+Using envs:

 <append value="/resources/themes/${VIEW-THEME}/layout"/>